danh1029/tc34725_driver/README.md

         		reg = <0x29>;
 	};
 ```
+Remember to change status to okay.
+reg is a address of sensor in I2C protocol.
+compatible to set Raspberry recognize sensor when it binding in to I2C bus
 4. Then save a dts file, change it back to dtb file and reboot a Raspberry
 ```bash
 	dtc -I dts -O dtb -o bcm2711-rpi-4-b.dtb bcm2711-rpi-4-b.dts